MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

    > [!NOTE]
    > The .zip file may not immediately be available.
 If the file is not ready yet you may see a HoloLensDiagnostics.temp file in the Documents folder.
 To update the list of files, refresh the window.

+    > [!NOTE]
+    > Once the this file has been copied to a PC you may shut down the device.
+If you do not proceed through OOBE then it may still go through the Autopilot process once set up successfully.

 1. Extract the contents of the AutopilotDiagnostics.zip file.